nygeek/cnc/README.md

 [George Stibitz](https://en.wikipedia.org/wiki/George_Stibitz/)
 built a complex number calculator at Bell Labs (CNC) in 1939.
-He used a modified teletype to send commands over telegraph lines to the CNC in New York.
-This was arguably the first telecomputing application.
+He used a modified teletype to send commands over telegraph lines to the CNC in New York for a demonstration at Dartmouth College in 1940.
+This the first telecomputing application.

 ---
 ## Metadata